sandialabs/spack-manager/docs/user_profiles/system_admins/creating_a_project.md

 $ tree $SCRATCH/exawind-demo
 /Users/psakiev/scratch/exawind-demo
 ├── configs
-└── repo
+└── repos

 3 directories, 0 files
 ```

-Once the first `spack manager` command is run the project `configs` and `repo` directories get populated.
+Once the first `spack manager` command is run the project `configs` and `repos` directories get populated.
 The `configs` directory is where machine specific spack configuration files are stored.
 Since this directory is currently empty no machines show up when `spack manager find-machine --list` is run.
 The next step is to add some machines and configuration files.